Stackato-Apps/hello-java-mongodb/README.md

 Building the Application
 ------------------------

-It is possible to build the application either with Ant or Maven.

-### Ant

-Make sure your have [Ant](http://ant.apache.org/ "Ant") installed.
-Then, *cd* into the root directory and execute:

-	ant clean package

-That will create the *hello-java-1.0.war* file within the 'target' directory.

-### Maven

 Make sure you have [Maven](http://maven.apache.org/ "Maven") installed.
 Then, *cd* into the root directory and execute:

 	mvn clean package

-That will create the *hello-java-1.0.war* file within the 'target' directory.
+That will create the *hello-java-mongodb-1.0.war* file within the 'target' directory.

 Running the Application
 -----------------------